Skip to main content

 Frequently Asked Questions

 Why does TalkWriter need Accessibility permission? macOS requires Accessibility permission for any app that simulates keyboard input.
-TalkWriter uses this to paste transcribed text into your active application.
+TalkWriter uses this to paste transcribed text into your active application -- it is how text magically appears at your cursor in every app.

 Is my microphone always on?
-No. TalkWriter only accesses your microphone while you are actively dictating (Fn key held or Live mode active).
+No. TalkWriter only accesses your microphone while you are actively dictating (Fn key held in PTT mode, or toggled on in Live mode).
+At all other times, the microphone is idle.

 Was this helpful?
 Let us know at support@talkwriter.ai